pyccel/IGA-Python/README.md

 # Welcome to IGA-Python

 This project provides a tutorial for isogeometric analysis (IGA) using Python and the Psydac library (pyccel/psydac).
-The numerical examples can be consulted online at pyccel.github.io/IGA-Python, or run with JupyterNotebook on a personal computer.
+The numerical examples can be consulted online at [pyccel.github.io/IGA-Python](https://pyccel.github.io/IGA-Python), or run with Jupyter Notebook on a personal computer.

 ## Editing and building IGA-Python locally